inesp/inesp.github.io/_posts/2025-04-17-how-to-make-code-self-document-itself.md

 Given how flexible and type-unsafe and non-prescriptive Python code often is, it is nerve-wrecking to add `assert`-s to existing code that already runs in production.
 Add to this that there are basically never any `except AssertionError`-statements anywhere, so a failing `assert`-statement will crash the whole program.

 Thus, we often choose to avoid using `assert`-s entirely.
 Instead, we use `raise ValueError()` or `raise TypeError()` or `raise MyCustomException()`.
-It's just easier more consistent, cleaner that way.
+It's just easier, more consistent, cleaner that way.

 **But, there is one niche where `assert`-s are actually the best choice.
-And that is as forceful documentation.** Assert-statements can be tripping wire for future code changes, they can prevent the code from being changed in ways that are not supported by all parties.
+And that is as forceful documentation.** Assert-statements can be a tripping wire for future code changes, they can prevent the code from being changed in ways that are not supported by all parties.
 Let me show you how.

 **IMPORTANT**: These `assert` statements must fail as soon as the code is written / imported, not only once the code is run.
 Thus, these are generally not inside functions, but alongside them.
 {:.box}